 VINCA, PERIWINKLE (Vinca minor).
-Control: With persistence, you can dig out vinca, especially when the ground is wet after rain (1); plan to remove re-growth.
+Control: With persistence, you can dig out vinca (1); plan to remove re-growth.
 If digging is not feasible, cut to the ground and treat re-growth with glyphosate (11).

-RECOMMENDED NATIVE ORNAMENTAL VINES
+RECOMMENDED NATIVE ORNAMENTAL VINES:

 American bittersweet (Celastrus scandens), which bears flowers and seed capsules only at the branch tips, has been almost completely displaced by the Asian species.
 To preserve it, give it preference, except where its exotic counterpart is present, because the two hybridize.
-Trumpet honeysuckle (Lonicera sempervirens), a semi-evergreen twining shrub with tubular red flowers attractive to hummingbirds, is uncommon but indigenous to the piedmont.
+Trumpet honeysuckle (Lonicera sempervirens), a semievergreen twining shrub with tubular red flowers attractive to hummingbirds, is uncommon but indigenous to the piedmont.
 Native wisteria (Wisteria frutescens), much less aggressive than the introduced ones, can be grown from Maryland south.
-Trumpet vine (Campsis radicans) has dramatic flowers attractive to hummingbirds, and Virginia creeper (Parthenocissus quinquefolia) has spectacular red fall foliage, but be aware that both are aggressive and not ornamental.
-For non-vining ground covers, see below.
+Trumpet vine (Campsis radicans) has dramatic flowers attractive to hummingbirds, and Virginia creeper (Parthenocissus quinquefolia) has spectacular red fall foliage, but be aware that both are aggressive growers.
+Native grapes (Vitis spp.) provide an enormous amount of food for birds but are aggressive and not ornamental.
+For nonvining ground covers, see below.